 There's also Landbot but they have taken the same silly decision as Typeform re: branding, which I find totally unacceptable: they have a premium plan at EUR 30 per month but it costs...
 EUR 100 per month if you want to remove their branding.
 Come on, let's be serious...

 So, in my opinion, there's room for a competitor to enter the market and offer a $25 per month plan for a good conversational experience, with the commitment to keep all privileges granted at signup indefinitely part of your plan.
 That's the least you can expect when you sign up for something: keep your basic rights for the duration of your subscription.

-It won't be easy for me to abandon Typeform since I have multiple forms active in tens of variations (with different hidden fields to track their sources).
-I'm at least expecting Typeform to grant me the possibility to keep my forms alive within my current budget.
-I haven't heard from them yet and will update this piece accordingly.
-Whatever their answer might be, the love story is over.
-They've lost a strong advocate.
+It won't be easy for me to fully abandon Typeform since I have multiple forms active in tens of variations (with different hidden fields to track their sources).

-Update: I had promised to share with you the end of the story.
-After many emails, a Senior Support Representative at Typeform has accepted to grant me a 50% discount for one year on the Professional plan, to keep my annual budget unchanged.
+After many emails, a Senior Support Representative at Typeform accepted to grant me a 50% discount for one year on the Professional plan, to keep my annual budget unchanged.
 It means that I'll have to display their brand widget on my forms and won't be able to use the Facebook pixel, for a total price of £168 per year.